cschnaudt/cschnaudt.github.io/_pages/cv.md

 * B.A. in Political Science and Communication Studies, University of Mannheim, Germany, 2007
 * M.A. in Political Science, University of Mannheim, Germany, 2009
-* Ph.D (Dr. rer. soc.) in Political Science, University of Mannheim, Germany, 2018
+* PhD (Dr. rer. soc.) in Political Science, University of Mannheim, Germany, 2018

 ## Work experience